 Barney is advising many significant financial market participants on the potential impact of Brexit on their businesses.
-He has authored “A Blueprint for Brexit: the Future of Global Financial Services and Markets in the UK" and "A Template for Enhanced Equivalence: Creating a Lasting Relationship in Financial Services between the EU and the UK", published in November 2016 and July 2017 respectively.
-The Template forms the basis of the U.K. Government's proposed expanded equivalence model for trade in financial services between the U.K. and the EU post-Brexit.
-Barney has also authored "Free Trade in UK-EU Financial Services – How Best to Structure a Brexit Free Trade Deal", October 2018, in which he sets out how Enhanced Equivalence can be achieved through an all-encompassing Free Trade Deal, and proposes wording for a draft chapter.
-He has written numerous op-eds for leading newspapers and articles in legal publications from around the world on the implications of Brexit for financial services and other regulatory topics.
+He authored “A Blueprint for Brexit: the Future of Global Financial Services and Markets in the U.K.”, “A Template for Enhanced Equivalence: Creating a Lasting Relationship in Financial Services between the EU and the U.K.”, “The Art of the No Deal: How Best to Navigate Brexit for Financial Services” and “Free Trade in U.K.-EU Financial Services – How Best to Structure a Brexit Free Trade Deal”, published in November 2016, July 2017, November 2017 and October 2018 respectively.

 The proposals in the Template were adopted by the U.K. Government and now form the basis of the U.K.’s and EU’s proposed Enhanced Equivalence model for trade in financial services post-Brexit.
 Barney’s detailed analysis for no-deal planning in “The Art of the No Deal” is now in use across the City's financial industry.